NERC-CEH/rse_group/team/100_days.md

 * The "UK Centre for Ecology and Hydrology"
 * Not-for-profit independent Research Org.
-* Focused on floods, droughts, biodiversity, pollution research
+* Focused on floods, droughts, biodiversity, pollution research `---- suggestions: * Strategic delivery partner for the Natural Environment Research Council (NERC).
+Research across 6 science disciplines: Atmospheric chemistry, Biodiversity, Hydro-climate risks, Pollution, Soils and land use and Water resources https://www.ceh.ac.uk/sites/default/files/UKCEH-Strategy2025.pdf. * The Environmental Information Data Centre (EIDC) (one of the NERC's network of environmental data centres) is hosted by UKCEH. `
 * Lots of environmental monitoring and modelling!
 * Across 4 sites: Wallingford, Lancaster, Bangor, Edinburgh